Here we offer some tips on writing your application and supporting statement.

 Current/most recent and previous employment.
 For both your current and previous roles you must include the job title, employer name, a brief description of your duties, salary, employment dates and reason for leaving (if applicable).

 References.
-Professional services applications: we do not take up references for professional services vacancies, unless otherwise stated on the advert.
+Professional services applications: we do not take up references for professional services vacancies unless otherwise stated in the advert.

 Additional questions.
 These include questions on how much notice you’ll need to give your current employer, your permission to work in the UK, and whether you require a Certificate of Sponsorship.

 Equal opportunities.
-Information regarding your ethnicity, sex, religion is completely confidential and will be not seen by any person involved in the selection process.
-Details on how we use your data during recruitment are in our Privacy notice.
+Information regarding your ethnicity, sex, and religion is entirely confidential and will not be seen by anyone involved in the selection process.
+Details on how we use your data during recruitment are in our HR Privacy Notice.

 We accept the following file types: